The Carmichael Show

-The Carmichael Show is an American sitcom television series created by Nicholas Stoller, Jerrod Carmichael, Ari Katcher, and Willie Hunter that premiered on August 26, 2015, on NBC and concluded on August 9, 2017, after three seasons and 32 episodes.
+The Carmichael Show is an American sitcom television series created by Nicholas Stoller, Jerrod Carmichael, Ari Katcher, and Willie Hunter that aired on NBC from August 26, 2015 until August 9, 2017.
 Starring Carmichael, it follows a fictional version of his family.
 The multi-camera show is set in Charlotte, North Carolina.

 On May 15, 2016, NBC renewed the series for a 13-episode third season, which premiered with back-to-back episodes on May 31, 2017.
-On June 30, 2017, NBC canceled the series after three seasons when Carmichael announced that he would be departing to pursue other projects.
+On June 30, 2017, NBC canceled the series after three seasons, and the series finale aired on August 9, 2017.
 The series received positive reviews throughout its run.

 Premise

 The Carmichael Show follows a fictional version of comedian Jerrod Carmichael's family, set in Charlotte, North Carolina.
 Family members include Jerrod's father Joe, mother Cynthia, and brother Bobby.
 Other characters include Jerrod's live-in girlfriend (later wife) Maxine, and Bobby's estranged wife Nekeisha.
 Episodes often tackle serious societal issues and current events in a humorous context.